pluralitybook/plurality/contents/english/03-02-the-lost-dao.md

 &nbsp;&nbsp;&nbsp;&nbsp;  Yet while Estonia pioneered the use of Plurality to transform a national government, both its size and its very early development limited what it could achieve.
 While it took longer to fully develop, in the last decade a small and mountainous island became the world's clearest example of a different path.
 Its story animates our next chapter.

-[^WEIRDest] Henrich, J (2020) The WEIRDest People in the World: How the West Became Psychologically Peculiar and Particularly Prosperous https://en.wikipedia.org/wiki/The_WEIRDest_People_in_the_World
+[^WEIRDest]: Henrich, J (2020) The WEIRDest People in the World: How the West Became Psychologically Peculiar and Particularly Prosperous https://en.wikipedia.org/wiki/The_WEIRDest_People_in_the_World
 [^Soziologie]: Simmel,“Soziologie” (1908)
 [^InfluenceOfSimmel]: Brocic and Silver, "The Influence of Simmel on American Sociology Since 1975"
 [^SecretSocieties]: Simmel, “Sociology of Secrets and Secret Societies”